Dress Code Policy: What To Include, How To Write One and Sample To Use

 A dress code policy is a document that outlines the appropriate dress code for a company's employees.
 Dress codes vary from company to company and are dependent on a company's culture and industry type.
 Whereas some professions come with an already-established dress code–for instance, law or medicine–other industries do not have any set rules or regulations when it comes to what employees should wear.

 In such instances, a company may decide on a dress code that suits its unique needs and the image it wishes to project.
 If, for instance, a company's employees come into contact with clients, they typically need to dress professionally and neatly to make a favorable impression.
-On the other hand, laborers in manufacturing or engineering companies will need to wear protective clothing and safety gear.
+On the other hand, employees in manufacturing or engineering companies will often need to wear protective clothing and safety gear.

 What to include in a dress code policy